 - If the connection to the server has a high latency, the performance of the API application when creating/modifying large amounts of data will be impacted.
 Make sure that the latency is as low as possible to minimize the execution time for the program.

 - Stay logged in to the SystemWeaver server if your program reads data from the same structure repetitively.
+There is no maximum login time and when the application is passive it has no impact on the system.
 The local cache will improve the performance of your application and reduce the performance impact for the SystemWeaver server.
 Logging out will clear this cache.

 - Do not create or generate classes in your program based on SystemWeaver item, part or attribute types.
 Types are changed, added and removed over time.
 This is a natural part of the evolution of a SystemWeaver installation as the organization changes over time.
 Creating classes for this will make your program hard to maintain.